 \section{Introduction}

-Due to the rapid development of communication technologies, more devices are connected to the Internet.
+\IEEEPARstart{D}{ue} to the rapid development of communication technologies, more and more devices are connected to the Internet.
 As a result, the network scale keeps increasing and the network infrastructure is continuously upgraded, e.g., by adopting large-capacity fiber optic cables, to keep up with the need for better service quality.
-Since main network performance metrics, such as link utilization, throughput and latency, are heavily affected by the network structure, topology optimization has thus become a critical problem for network operators and has received much attention.
+Since main network performance metrics, such as link utilization, throughput and latency, are heavily affected by the network structure, network operators pay much attention on topology optimization as a critical problem.